futurice/ios-good-practices/README.md

 A good first step when putting a project under version control is to have a decent `.gitignore` file.
 That way, unwanted files (user settings, temporary files, etc.) will never even make it into your repository.
 Luckily, GitHub has us covered for both [Objective-C](https://github.com/github/gitignore/blob/master/Objective-C.gitignore) and [Swift](https://github.com/github/gitignore/blob/master/Swift.gitignore).

+Alternatively you can get you gitignore file from [gitignore.io](https://www.gitignore.io).

 ### CocoaPods

 If you're planning on including external dependencies (e.g. third-party libraries) in your project, [CocoaPods](http://www.cocoapods.org) is the way to go.
 Install it like so: